Gradians to Mils (NATO) Conversion

 There is rightfully much confusion as a result of the mil adopted by the US military and NATO being slightly different than the milliradian.

 A mil is sometimes also referred to as an angular mil.
-Mils (NATO) can be abbreviated as mil; for example, 1 mil can be written as 1 mil.
+Mils can be abbreviated as mil; for example, 1 mil can be written as 1 mil.

 Gradian to Mil Conversion Table